KennMujar/System-Inventory/README.md

 # System-Inventory
-Store Stocks and List of Order
+Store Stocks Items and List of Order

 # PLANNING